 One doctor in China named Wang Guangfa was recently criticized for claiming that stopping the spread of the disease was easy.
 He then contracted the disease himself.

+He professed that he was washing his hands and wearing masks adamantly, but he was no exception to contracting the disease.
 Therefore, he proposed the theory that Wuhan coronavirus is so contagious, it can be spread through one’s eyes, and thus we should be wearing eye protection.

 How to Protect Yourself from Wuhan Coronavirus – Conclusion: